 “I mean,” Goda responded without turning around, “that the only things that are illegal are things that people would actually want to do.”

-“I heard that eating Death Flower is extremely risky, that it can kill you if you have too much.
+“I heard that eating Death Flower is extremely risky, that it can kill you if you have too much, and you can never tell how much is enough.
 Why on Earth would someone want to die?”
-She asked this, but a part of her regretted it because she had already learned the answer for herself in the weeks just before her arrest, and it was something she would have preferred to forget.
+She asked this, but a part of her regretted it because she had already flirted with the answer herself in recent weeks, and it was something she preferred to forget.

 “Oh, I think I’ve had my fill of water today.”